COVID-19: Vaccination frequently asked questions (FAQ)

 What is the role of CVS Health in administering COVID-19 vaccines?

-CVS Health is currently playing a prominent role in administering COVID-19 vaccinations to eligible populations and has surpassed 10 million COVID-19 vaccine doses administered through its participation in the Pharmacy Partnership for Long-Term Care Program and Federal Retail Pharmacy Program.
-The company is now administering vaccines in nearly 2,000 stores across 49 states, Puerto Rico, and Washington, D.C., with the pace of vaccinations expected to rapidly accelerate as more supply becomes available.
-CVS Pharmacy has the capacity to administer up to 25 million shots per month.
+CVS Health is currently playing a prominent role in administering COVID-19 vaccinations to eligible populations and has surpassed 17 million COVID-19 vaccine doses administered through its participation in the Pharmacy Partnership for Long-Term Care Program and Federal Retail Pharmacy Program.
+The company is now administering vaccines across 50 states, Puerto Rico, and Washington, D.C.

 COVID-19 vaccine administration at CVS Pharmacy FAQs